jmarranz/relproxy_examples/relproxy_ex_jsf/README.md

 	<listener-class>com.journaldev.conf.JProxyServletContextListener</listener-class>
    </listener>

-+ ViewEmployeesManagedBean => @ApplicationScoped instead of @SessionScoped

-  Modify this class with the new code of this example.
++ Modify ViewEmployeesManagedBean with the new code of this example.

-+ Add to jsfBeans: ViewEmployeesManagedBeanDelegate and ViewEmployeesManagedBeanDelegateImpl
++ Add to jsfBeans folder: ViewEmployeesManagedBeanDelegate and ViewEmployeesManagedBeanDelegateImpl

-+ Change something in
++ Change something in ViewEmployeesManagedBeanDelegateImpl to test and reload the page, reset the session if you want to see a change in populateEmployeeList.